profi200/sdFormatLinux/README.md

 Multiple SD cards with different capacities have been tested and this tool formats them 1:1 the same as SDFormatter with the following exceptions:
 * SDFormatter does not set the jmp instruction offset in the boot sector for FAT12/16/32. sdFormatLinux does.
-* For exFAT sdFormatLinux clears unused FAT entries SDFormatter leaves untouched and SDFormatter clears more areas after root directory cluster.
-As far as i can tell these differences don't matter.
+* For exFAT sdFormatLinux clears the area between last FAT entry and cluster heap but SDFormatter doesn't.
+As far as i can tell this difference doesn't matter.
 * sdFormatLinux currently does not preserve OEM flash parameters when reformatting in exFAT.
 It will recalculate the correct values instead.

 ## Examples